Paperlike Screen Protector Review

 Application Process

-First things first, you place the protector on your iPad and line it up precisely.
+You will need to place the protector on your iPad and line it up precisely.
 Then, you use the included guiding stickers and use it to create a sort of hinge.
 After doing so, you place a sticker on the other side and open up the protector as a book of some sort.

 Overall Experience

-Contrary to popular belief, this particular screen protector did not make my screen look any less vibrant, nor did it feel muted.
-In fact, the lack of fingerprint smudges constantly accumulating on my display and the glare reduction led to a more pleasurable experience overall.
+The lack of fingerprint smudges constantly accumulating on my display and the glare reduction led to a more pleasurable experience overall.

 Writing Experience